 Media and cartoons have often portrayed a dog’s favorite treat as a scrumptious bone.
-However, that misconception is far from reality.
-Bones are actually pretty dangerous to feed to a dog, especially if it’s been cooked.
-While there are some bones that are safer than others, cooked bones should never be fed to a dog because they tend to splinter and break apart.
+However, I always tell pet parents that this misconception is far from reality.
+I avoid giving my dog bones as these are actually pretty dangerous, especially if it’s been cooked.
+While raw ham bones are safer than others, cooked bones tend to make the list of foods dogs can’t eat because they are likely to splinter and break apart.

 Depending on your dog’s size and the bone’s size, it’s possible for your dog to get hurt if some of the pieces get trapped in different areas of his body.
 This can turn into different issues or even a disease.
 As a good rule of thumb, don’t give your dog a bone to chew that is larger than the dimension of his muzzle since he may end up ingesting the entire bone as he chews on it.

-If you notice your dog displaying signs of discomfort or pain after chewing on a cooked ham bone, then you need to call your veterinarian immediately so he can help you decide on a plan of action accordingly.
+If you notice your dog displaying signs of discomfort or pain after chewing on a cooked ham bone, then I urge you to call your veterinarian immediately so he can help you decide on a plan of action accordingly.

-Look for these Symptoms When Dogs Eat Ham Bones:
+Look for these Symptoms After YOur Dog Eats Ham Bones:

 If you notice any of the following symptoms when your dog chews on a bone, then you need to contact your vet immediately.

-- Vomiting – If your dog has chewed on a ham bone and then thrown up, that is a sign that he is trying to get rid of an object that is stuck in his stomach or esophagus and has now become blocked.
+- Vomiting – If your dog chewed on a ham bone and then threw up, that is a sign that he is trying to get rid of an object that is stuck in his stomach or esophagus and has now become blocked.
+This is a natural reaction when your dog consumes something bad for its body.
 If your dog manages to vomit the piece of the bone, then you still need to contact your vet since there might be more of the bone stuck in his body.

 - Dark or Bloody Stools – It’s never a good sign to see blood in your dog’s stool, which may mean that there are wounds somewhere in his rectum or stool that are probably caused by the foreign object.
-Black or dark stools often mean that there is the blood that is mixed in your dog’s feces that shows they are bleeding somewhere in his stomach or the first tract of his intestine.
+Black or dark stools often mean that there is the blood mixed in your dog’s feces which came from a bleeding somewhere in his stomach or the intestinal tract.

-- Lethargy – If you have a dog that is overly tired or not as active as he was before, then he may have an infection that is going on that makes his muscles and body weak and is also affecting his energy level.
+- Lethargy – If you have a dog that is overly tired or not as active as he was before, then he may have an infection that makes his muscles and body weak and affects his energy level.
 An infection can become serious and even lethal quickly, so it’s important to have your dog is looked at by a vet immediately.

-- Lack of Appetite – A clear sign that there is something wrong with your dog, a lack of appetite can be a sign of many different issues, however, it is typically a sign of distress from your pup that tells you he isn’t feeling well.
-A loss of appetite that occurs after your dog swallows a ham bone, it may mean that the bone is stuck somewhere and is preventing your pup from eating, and may also be an indication of gum inflammation, infections, or several other diseases.
+- Lack of Appetite – A lack of appetite can be a symptom for many different issues, however, it is typically a sign of distress and your pup telling you he isn’t feeling well.
+A loss of appetite that occurs after your dog swallows a ham bone may mean that the bone is stuck somewhere and is preventing your pup from eating.
+It may also be an indication of gum inflammation, infections, or several other diseases.

-- Dental Problems or Mouth Discomfort – When a dog chews on a ham bone for a long period of time, it’s possible that some slivers may find their way in between his gums and teeth and may cause great pain, which could cause such pain for your dog that he cannot eat food properly.
-When bones are too dense, it’s possible that they will break your pup’s teeth, which can require surgery or expensive treatments.
+- Dental Problems or Mouth Discomfort – When a dog chews on a ham bone for a long period of time, it’s possible that some slivers may find their way in between his gums and teeth causing your dog pain and difficulty eating.
+When bones are too dense, they can break your dog’s teeth and cause dental health issues that require surgery or expensive treatments.

 Cooked Bones versus Raw Bones